oshaboy/cppmangle/README.md

 ### future ideas
 * some common C++ types in the form of opaque types as a header file.
 * templates, templates require some knowledge of the contents of a C++ header file so they might not be possible.
-* other name mangling schemes (does MSVC even work with dlsym?)
+* other name mangling schemes (Such as MSVC or Rust)
+* Demangle string into MethodIdentifierData